 That way if you’re playing a song during practice that only has 1 vibrato in the middle, you will be ready and won’t get bored practicing the vibrato of the exercise for 1 hour, instead it will be the one in the song.

 If the problem with warming up is that you can’t find a reason to do it, we get it, you want to play the songs, not 100 scales that you won’t use.
 For that, we suggest warming up slices of songs.

 Think about it, what are the exercises in music theory books but parts of songs (usually bad ones).

 Find a song you want to learn, get a section that you can play, and play it a couple of times for the warmup and when you have downtime.
 You’ll learn from memory simple songs at first just by warming up and will improve your skill, then you’ll be able to warm up complete songs.

 A lot of people do this subconsciously, if you go to a music store, you’ll see people trying instruments before buying them, and what do they do?
 They play a simple song, (usually Wonderwall, Stairway to heaven, smoke on the water, or Highway to hell), the only problem with that approach is getting comfortable with the songs you already know and not getting a new section of a new song, because it will start to feel boring again.

 Warmups for people who can’t warm up

-There are a lot of ways to do it, you can play rhythms, songs, exercices, you can even warm up without the instrument, i suggest that once you feel you’re done, you play a little bit of the hardest piece you can play to see how good you’re playing for a fact and of course at the end you should feel warm (that’s why it’s called warmup) and even lighter or faster, if you don’t you know you need to do warm up a little bit more.
+There are a lot of ways to do it, you can play rhythms, songs, exercises, you can even warm up without the instrument, I suggest that once you feel you’re done, you play a little bit of the hardest piece you can play to see how good you’re playing for a fact and of course at the end, you should feel warm (that’s why it’s called warmup) and even lighter or faster if you don’t you know you need to do warm up a little bit more.